 Additionally, pursuant to BBX Capital's Articles of Incorporation and Florida law, subject to the separate voting rights of BBX Capital's Class B Common Stock in certain circumstances, BBX Capital's Board of Directors may, without the consent of BBX Capital's shareholders, approve the issuance of authorized but unissued shares of BBX Capital's securities and fix the relative rights and preferences of preferred stock.
 If BBX Capital issues additional shares of its Class A Common Stock, Class B Common Stock or other securities, its shareholders would experience dilution.
-In addition, any preferred stock declared and issued could include dividend rights, conversion rights, voting rights, terms of redemption and liquidation preferences, any or all of which may be greater than the rights of BBX Capital's Class A Common Stock or Class B Common Stock or Class A Common Stock or Class A Common Stock or Class B Common Stock.
+In addition, any preferred stock declared and issued could include dividend rights, conversion rights, voting rights, terms of redemption and liquidation preferences, any or all of which may be greater than the rights of BBX Capital's Class A Common Stock or Otherwise adversely affect the holders of BBX Capital's Class A Common Stock or Class B Common Stock would receive dividend payments and payments on liquidation, or the amounts thereof.
+The issuance of preferred stock, while providing flexibility in connection with possible acquisitions, financing transactions and other corporate purposes, could also, among other things, have the effect of delaying, deferring or preventing a change in control or other corporate actions, and might adversely affect the market price of BBX Capital's Class A Common Stock or Class B Common Stock or Class B Common Stock.